Today is Father’s day, so it is quite natural for me to spend much of this Sunday thinking about my Dad. And boiled eggs. Obviously.

 Dad invests a large amount of time planning different meals throughout the week for various events and various guests.
 Considering he would rather be on his own in his shed for much of the time, the fact that he bothers to do this says a lot about his considerate personality.
 Although note, the person in the kitchen can often get away with avoiding chatting to the more irritating visitors, and should this strategy fail, the kitchen is generally nearer the sherry.

-I suspect one of the reasons I can’t boil an egg is that when I was little Dad was always boiling his before he went to work, and before I got out of my bed.
-I never watched and learned.
-But I do vividly remember coming downstairs to sit opposite him at the table, sun streaming through the window into the red and white kitchen, as he finished eating his boiled eggs.
+I vividly remember coming downstairs to sit opposite Dad at the breakfast (and dinner and tea) table, sun streaming through the window into the red and white kitchen, as he finished eating his boiled eggs.

-What I also remember, with a self-amused little smirk, is my simply brilliant little prank that I would play on him day in and day out.
-I would collect his left over egg-shell, and place it upside down back into the egg cup, with little evidence that this mere empty vessel was anything but a nice, new, freshly boiled egg.
+What I also remember, with a self-amused little smirk, is the simply brilliant little prank that I would play on him day in and day out.
+I would collect his leftover egg-shell, and place it upside down back into the egg cup, with little evidence that this mere empty vessel was anything but a nice, new, freshly boiled egg.

 “Daddy, you’ve got another egg here.”